dcanonmolina/MessageTester/README.md

 - Receive messages, if the incoming webhook are set to the project

 ## Configuration
+Create a Sync Service in your Twilio account.

 Please make a copy of .env.example and name it as .env The variables to set are:
 * ACCOUNT_SID